 Aside from its effects on the ECS, researchers have also discovered other ways that CBD can potentially lower inflammation.
 Here’s a look at the most prominent findings:

-- CBD can interact with glycine, TRPV1, and other receptors involved in regulating inflammation. ²³ ²⁴
+CBD works with glycine, TRPV1, and other receptors involved in regulating inflammation. ²³ ²⁴

 What Does the Research Say?